fahmyabdul/wpu-cafe/README.md

 After that you will see the container logs in your terminal.

-To stop the container, simply push `CTRL+C` inside your terminal.
+To stop the container, simply press `CTRL+C` inside your terminal.

 If you want to run the container in **detached mode**, simply add `-d` params to the docker compose command like this: